Determining Forage Inventories with Pen and Paper

 - After the total weight of forage available is calculated, calculate the percentage of that forage that is dry matter.
 For example, if we know that the moisture of our dry hay is 12%, that means that the dry matter value will be calculated by taking the difference of 100% dry matter and 12% dry matter, which is 88%.
 Then, we will take that percentage as a decimal (.88 in this example), and multiply it by the weight of forage we have on an as-fed basis.
 For our example, that would be .88 x 20,000 = 17,600 pounds of dry matter available.

 - The anticipated loss is determined from the sum of the loss expected during storage plus the anticipated feeding loss.
 The table below will help you estimate loss associated with storage.
 Feeding loss is based on experience.
-While storage loss estimates are pretty standard, feeding loss comes from factors including the feeder, feeding area, and species.
+While storage loss estimates are pretty standard, feeding loss comes from factors including the feeder type, feeding area, and species.
 This number is unique to your farm.
 For our example, let's say that our hay is stored in the attic of a barn (0% loss) and our animals tend to waste 10%.
 Our loss factor is 0% + 10% = 10%, which means that our animals consume 90% of the forage we put up.
-The loss factor is then multiplied by the amount of dry matter available to get an estimate of what dry matter our animals have available to consume this winter.
+The loss factor is then multiplied by the amount of dry matter available to get an estimate of the pounds of dry matter our animals have available to consume this winter.
 In our example, that's .9 x 17,600 = 15,840 pounds of feed available.

 The next step in the calculation process is to determine how much feed your animals will consume over the course of a day: